eagle-io/docs/source/api/resources/nodes.rst

 Retrieve user and group notification preferences
 --------------------------------------------------
-Retrieve a list of all users and groups subscribed to receieve notifications for a node by its **id**.
+Retrieve a list of all users and groups subscribed to receive notifications for a node by its **id**.
 You can use the automatically assigned *_id* or your own *customId* prepended with '@'.

 Arguments
 ~~~~~~~~~